 Ex-Fla.
 Congresswoman Convicted of Running Sham Charity

 JACKSONVILLE, Fla.
-(CN) — Former Rep. Corrine Brown was found guilty been found guilty in Jacksonville federal court of fraudulently taking hundreds of thousands of dollars from a sham charity.
+(CN) — Former Rep. Corrine Brown was found guilty in Jacksonville federal court of fraudulently taking hundreds of thousands of dollars from a sham charity.

 Prosecutors accused Brown of siphoning off the funds and spending them on lavish trips, elaborate parties and shopping excursions.
 She was convicted of 18 fraud and tax evasion charges.
 She was found not guilty on four counts.